Kerio/hashdb/README.md

 hashdb - a fast embeddable key/value database
 =============================================

+HashDB is a key/value database library specifically designed for fast simultaneous operation of tens to hundreds of instances in a memory-constrained environment.

+HashDB provides the following:

-* embeddable key/value database library written in C++ with a C++ API
+* an embeddable key/value database library written in C++ with a modern C++ API
-* provides fast storage and retrieval - the database is based on the [linear hashing algorithm](https://en.wikipedia.org/wiki/Linear_hashing)
+* fast storage and retrieval - the database is based on the [linear hashing algorithm](https://en.wikipedia.org/wiki/Linear_hashing)
 * cross platform - the database has been thoroughly tested on Windows, Linux and MacOS X
-* open source with a very permissive MIT-like [open source license](LICENSE.txt)
+* open source with a very permissive [MIT-like open source license](LICENSE.txt)
+* code includes an extensive testsuite and a modular benchmarking application

+The HashDB database currently does not provide many of the features that might be expected in a traditional high-level database such as client/server access, a query language, transactions or multi-threaded access to a single database instance.

 Status: Windows build is now complete, but new build scripts for POSIX platforms are not yet finished.